 We got to see the Privacy Camera in action at CES, and it was pretty impressive.
 This is another example of Kangaroo thinking outside the standard home security box to address a very timely customer concern.

-You can pick up a Privacy Camera on its own or as part of a bundle.
+You can pick up a Privacy Camera on Walmart's website—Kangaroo doesn't even have it on its own website.
 If you opt for a single camera, it’ll set you back a paltry $80.